schafik/schafik.github.io/index.md

 <br />
 {% include image.html url="images/chafik.png" caption="" height="300" align="right" %}

 I am Senior Research Fellow at the [Institute for Innovation and Public Purpose] at University College London.
-My [research] is inspired by the age-old question and notion of ‘living and doing good’ or السعادة القصوى (*eudaimonia*).
+My [research] is inspired by the age-old question and notion of ‘living and doing good’ (السعادة القصوى or *eudaimonia*).
 I study the pursuit and understanding of public value creation beyond a global-Western paradigm, focusing on purpose-driven indigenous institutions rooted in religious traditions.

 In particular, I explore the role of these institutions in delivering public services to, taking on challenges for, and shaping the business and wider socio-economic environment of their communities.
 My approach to research is interdisciplinary, combining non-Western public policy and administration, organisational studies, the commons, technology governance, and ethnographic fieldwork.